jitsi/lib-jitsi-meet/doc/API.md

 * ```JitsiMeetJS.enumerateDevices(callback)``` - __DEPRECATED__.
 Use ```JitsiMeetJS.mediaDevices.enumerateDevices(callback)``` instead.
 * ```JitsiMeetJS.isDeviceChangeAvailable(deviceType)``` - __DEPRECATED__.
 Use ```JitsiMeetJS.mediaDevices.isDeviceChangeAvailable(deviceType)``` instead.
 * ```JitsiMeetJS.isDesktopSharingEnabled()``` - returns true if desktop sharing is supported and false otherwise.
 NOTE: that method can be used after ```JitsiMeetJS.init(options)``` is completed otherwise the result will be always null.
+* ```JitsiMeetJS.getActiveAudioDevice()``` - goes through all audio devices on the system and returns information about one that is active, i.e. has audio signal.
+Returns a Promise resolving to an Object with the following structure:
+    - deviceId - string containing the device ID of the audio track found as active.
+    - deviceLabel - string containing the label of the audio device.
 * ```JitsiMeetJS.getGlobalOnErrorHandler()``` - returns function that can be used to be attached to window.onerror and if options.enableWindowOnErrorHandler is enabled returns the function used by the lib. (function(message, source, lineno, colno, error)).

 * ```JitsiMeetJS.mediaDevices``` - JS object that contains methods for interaction with media devices.
 Following methods are available: